hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.08-test-endpoints/_index.md

 pre: " <b> 5.08. </b> "
 ---

-#### Tổng quan
+#### Overview

-Sau khi deploy backend thành công, bạn cần test tất cả API endpoints để đảm bảo hệ thống hoạt động đúng từ đầu đến cuối.
-Workshop này hướng dẫn chi tiết cách test từng module của hệ thống EveryoneCook.
+After successfully deploying the backend, you need to test all API endpoints to ensure the system works correctly end-to-end.
+This workshop provides detailed instructions on how to test each module of the EveryoneCook system.

-#### Kiến trúc API
+#### API Architecture

-Dự án EveryoneCook sử dụng **API Router Pattern** với các thành phần:
+The EveryoneCook project uses the **API Router Pattern** with the following components:

 - **API Gateway**: REST API với custom domain `api-dev.everyonecook.cloud`
 - **API Router Lambda**: Routing requests tới các module Lambda